 - ensuring senior leaders have arranged for the required audits to be carried out and receiving the results of those audits;

 - ensuring senior leaders have developed the required policies and procedures and the school is operating effectively according to those policies;

-- acting as a link Trustee on a specific issues (i.e. literacy), making relevant enquiries of the relevant staff, and reporting to the Trustee body on the progress on the relevant school priority;
+- acting as link Trustee on assigned issues (i.e. literacy), making relevant enquiries of the relevant staff, and reporting to the Board on progress on the relevant priority;

 - listening to and reporting to the school’s stakeholders : pupils, parents, staff, and the wider community, including local employers.